italia/verificac19-sdk/README.md

 CRL data will be stored in a MongoDB database.
 This repository provides a simple `docker-compose.yml` file (dev instance) with a replica set.
-By default the connection string is `mongodb://root:example@localhost:27017/VC19?authSource=admin`. if you want to change it as [dotenv](https://www.npmjs.com/package/dotenv) is used for environment variables managment, you must create a .env file in your root folder and set `VC19_MONGODB_URL` value.
+By default the connection string is `mongodb://root:example@localhost:27017/VC19?authSource=admin`.

+If you want to change it as [dotenv](https://www.npmjs.com/package/dotenv) is used for environment variables managment, you must create a `.env` file in your root folder and set `VC19_MONGODB_URL` value.

 👉🏻  See an example [examples/.env](https://github.com/italia/verificac19-sdk/blob/master/examples/.env).